5 p.m. WINE TASTING

 OLIVER MESSIAEN: QUARTET FOR THE END OF TIME

-Charles Coleman: World Premier Commision by the GAC
+Charles Coleman: “Quartet for a New Start” World Premier Commision by the GAC

 Saturday, July 13th, 6 p.m.